 In 1947 the Haleiwa Airfield was the only airfield able to provide defense against the attacks on Pearl Harbor.

 Today, Haleiwa is known as the surf capital of the world.
-There are an abundance of surfing beaches and the North Shore of Oahu has produced many professional surfers.
+Surfing beaches are abundant, and the North Shore of Oahu has produced many professional surfers.

-Even if you’re not a surfer there are plenty of other things to do in Haleiwa.
+Even if you’re not a surfer, there are many other things to do in Haleiwa.
 Plus, just watching the surfers on the North Shore is a pretty epic experience!

 How do you pronounce Haleiwa?

-If you’re going on a Hawaii vacation, some of the towns’ names can be overwhelming.
+Some of the towns’ names can be overwhelming if you’re going on a Hawaii vacation.
 It’s a good idea to take some time to learn how to pronounce a few basics before you go.
-Otherize, you’ll stand out as a tourist for sure.
+Otherwise, you’ll stand out as a tourist for sure.

 In Hawaiian, “w’s” usually make a “v” sound in the middle of a word.
 Haleiwa is pronounced: Hah-lay-ee-va.
 I have a blog post with some other popular Hawaiian words if you want to check it out.